What is a good SAT score? What is a good ACT score? – Introduction

 What is a good SAT score for the Ivy League?

-While strong SAT scores do help with Ivy League college admissions, it will take much more than good SAT scores to get into a college like Harvard or Columbia.
-The Ivy League schools and most other top colleges use a holistic approach to their college admissions requirements.
+Ivy League schools and most other top colleges use a holistic approach to their college admissions requirements.
 A diverse range of extracurricular activities, leadership positions, awards, and strong writing skills are all more important than having the best SAT scores.
-Therefore, if your goal is to earn admittance to an Ivy League school, you should begin preparing early.
-This means building your profile, earning high grades in your classes, and involving yourself within your school or community.
+Therefore, if your goal is to get into an Ivy League school, you should begin preparing early.
+This means building your profile, earning high grades in your classes, and getting involved within your school or community.
 You should also aim for good PSAT scores to be competitive for National Merit Scholarships.

 What SAT score do most colleges require?

-Having the best SAT score does not guarantee your admission to a college and having the lowest SAT score does not mean a school will automatically reject you.
-Remember that if your school is test-optional, you do not need to submit below average SAT scores.
+Having the best SAT score does not guarantee your admission to a college.
+Similarly, having the lowest SAT score does not mean you will automatically be rejected.
+Remember that if your school is test-optional, you do not need to submit a below average SAT score.
 Additionally, good SAT scores can strengthen your application, but they will not make up for a sparse extracurricular resume or poor writing skills.
 That’s why it’s important to not get caught up in good SAT scores only.
 You should craft each part of your application carefully, placing importance on each section.
 After all, most schools, especially test-optional colleges, have holistic admissions processes.

-Although average SAT scores are different at every school, it is generally good to strive for a score that falls around the 75th percentile nationally.
+Although the average SAT score is different at every school, it is generally good to strive for a score that falls around the 75th percentile nationally.
 Once you develop your college list, check the schools’ websites for their average SAT scores.
-If your score is at the high end of that range, you’re on the right track to becoming a quality applicant!
+If your score is at the high end of that range, you’re on the right track to becoming a quality applicant.

 What is a good SAT score for college?

-The answers to the questions, ‘What is a good PSAT score?’
-‘What is a good SAT score?’ or ‘What is a good ACT score?’ depend on your goals.
+The answers to the questions “what is a good SAT score?” or “what is a good ACT score?” depends on your goals.
 Average SAT scores vary greatly between schools.
-Also, there are no minimum SAT requirements, meaning that any minimum Harvard SAT requirements, UT Austin SAT requirements, or any other school’s requirements do not actually exist.
+Also, there are no minimum SAT requirements for any school.
+This means that any minimum Harvard SAT requirements, UT Austin SAT requirements, or any other school’s requirements do not actually exist.

 However, while it is not productive to talk about FSU SAT requirements or Penn State SAT requirements, we can provide information about what good SAT scores look like at schools around the country.
-You can treat these score ranges like “unofficial SAT requirements,” rather than fixed minimum requirements.
+These score ranges can be treated like “unofficial SAT requirements” rather than fixed minimum requirements.

 Unofficial Harvard SAT requirements: